tortawan/feda-project/README.md

 ## 🏁 Conclusion
 This project demonstrates how Random Forests can guide probabilistic model-based optimization algorithms effectively.
 The **RF-MIMIC** approach adapts well across complexity levels and shows strong potential in high-dimensional, epistatic optimization tasks.

-> 💡 This project combines ML, probabilistic modeling, and combinatorial optimization in a clean, modular, and extensible way—ideal for recruiters evaluating algorithmic thinking and coding skills.